srlinuxeurope/DCFPartnerHackathon/docs/index.md

 Please make sure to backup any code, config, etc. <u>offline</u> (e.g. onto your laptop) if you'd like to keep it after the hackathon.
 ///

+This is how it look like your leaflet, you should have an ID assigned to you that corresponds to the GCP instance you'll use:

+-{{ image(url='./../../../../../images/gcp_leaflet.jpg', title='GCP instance leaflet', padding=10, shadow=true) }}-

 ### Group ID

 Please refer to the paper provided by the event session leader.
 If nothing has been provided, not a problem, pop your hand in the air and someone will allocate you one before you can say "Aequeosalinocalcalinoceraceoaluminosocupreovitriolic".